srilalitharanikintali/reactjs.org/beta/src/pages/learn/adding-interactivity.md

 }, {
   name: 'Aureole',
   artist: 'Ranjani Shettar',
   description: 'Shettar merges the traditional and the modern, the natural and the industrial.
 Her art focuses on the relationship between man and nature.
-Her work was described as compelling both abstractly and figuratively, gravity defying, and a "fine synthesis of unlikely materials."',
+Her work was described as compelling both abstractly and figuratively, gravity-defying, and a "fine synthesis of unlikely materials."',
   url: 'https://i.imgur.com/okTpbHhm.jpg',
   alt: 'A pale wire-like sculpture mounted on concrete wall and descending on the floor.
 It appears light.'
 }, {